 Recently, I heard someone talking about a pitch she got from a consultant on a topic she thought was great and necessary for her workplace.
-However, rather than engaging the consultant she commented, “I could do that–and cheaper!”
+However, rather than engaging the consultant she bemoaned the cost and commented, “I could do that – and cheaper!”
 And perhaps she could, but it made me think about how consulting is structured and how consultants are often seen by potential clients.

-Non-consultants are certainly within their rights to question fees charged by independent consultants – this is the healthy “push-pull” part of the marketplace for specialized services that helps ensure appropriate value for money.
-But perhaps the next time you hear someone criticize the cost of consultancy services, consider the time they are taking away from tending to their day-to-day business operations.
-Maybe when you hear, “I could do that, and a lot cheaper”, the thought-provoking reply could be, “Yes, but would you?”
+Non-consultants are certainly within their rights to question fees charged by independent consultants–this is the healthy “push-pull” part of the marketplace for specialized services that helps insure appropriate value for money.
+But perhaps the next time you hear someone complain about the cost of consultancy services and say, “I could do that, and cheaper”, maybe a thought-provoking reply would be, “Yes… but would you?”